csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

   - Do Prompt-Based Models Really Understand the Meaning of their Prompts? ([webson & pavlick, 2022](https://arxiv.org/abs/2109.01247)) - models can learn fine with prompts that are intentionally irrelevant
     - Are Language Models Worse than Humans at Following Prompts?
 It's Complicated ([webson, ..., pavlick, 2023](https://arxiv.org/abs/2301.07085))
   - Fantastically ordered prompts and where to find them: Overcoming few-shot prompt order sensitivity ([lu...riedel, stenetorp, 2021](https://arxiv.org/abs/2104.08786))
+  - Quantifying Language Models' Sensitivity to Spurious Features in Prompt Design or: How I learned to start worrying about prompt formatting ([sclar, choi..., suhr, 2023](https://arxiv.org/abs/2310.11324))
 - misc

   - Context-faithful Prompting for Large Language Models ([zhou, shang, poon & chen, 2023](https://arxiv.org/pdf/2303.11315.pdf)) - ask question in clever way to force LLM to follow it